chbrown/scripts/README.md

     700 .ssh
     644 .ssh/authorized_keys2

+# taken

+Like whois-domains, take a list of domains, separated by newlines, and query whois for availability, caching in redis.

+    echo henrian.com | taken

 # textext

 Uh, what?
 So it looks through lines of json and prints just the "text" attribute.
 I guess if you want to look as just Tweet text.
 Something like `npm install json` and then `cat feed.json | json -C text` would do the same thing.